The CALP Network’s State of the World’s Cash 2020 report found:

 We Don’t Do a Lot for Them Specifically – Quick Guide

 Do you aim to continually develop your professional skills around Cash and Voucher Assistance (CVA)?
-CaLP's NEW online course will strengthen your CVA expertise and your ability to design and implement high-quality programming.
+The CALP Network's NEW online course will strengthen your CVA expertise and your ability to design and implement high-quality programming.

 World Food Programme Strategy for Support to Social Protection